spacetelescope/stis_cti/doc/qsg.rst

    2COC4W8ADJQ%2COC4W8BHWQ%2COC4W8CI2Q%2COC4W8DNUQ%2COC4W8EOAQ%2COC4W8FBPQ%2COC4W8GBTQ&
    max_records=50000&max_rpp=5000&ordercolumn1=sci_start_time&action=Search

 Next we need to get the missing dark frames.
-Copy the entire URL which the script generated, and paste it into a web browser (e.g. on a Mac highlight the URL with the cursor, and hit "command-C", move the cursor to the web browser URL window, and hit "command-V").
-Then hit return.
-This will generate a HST archive request for the missing dark files.
+Copy the entire URL which the script generated, and paste it into a web browser (e.g. on a Mac highlight the URL with the cursor, and hit ``command-c``, move the cursor to the web browser URL bar, and hit ``command-v``).
+Then hit ``return``.
+This will generate an HST archive request for the missing dark files.
 Then do this on the archive web page:

 Click ``[Mark all]``